textpattern/textpattern.github.io/setup/multi-site-installation.md

 The multi-site installer will then create the missing symlinks and you should be able to proceed with Step 6 above and follow the regular setup and configuration routine.

-If the installer is still unable to create the necessary symlinks, you may need to create your symlinks manually.
+If the installer is still unable to create the necessary symlinks, you will need to create your symlinks manually.
 The installer will display the necessary commands.
 If you don't have command line access, make a note of these instructions and see if your web host provides a facility to create symlinks manually (sometimes found in the control panel's website file browser).
 Use the details provided to create the symlinks according to your host's instructions.
 If this is not possible, your web host may not support the [additional system requirements](#additional-system-requirements) in your current hosting plan.

 ## The multi-site folder structure

-Each site comprises three folders:
+Each site comprises three directories:

 ~~~
 mydomain/